 Announcing the Pulitzer Center Poetry Contest!

-How can poetry be an effective response to conflict and current events?
+How can poetry be an effective response to current events and under-reported stories?
 How can we use poetry to connect global issues to our local and personal contexts?
-Students are invited to explore these questions in their entries to the Fighting Words Poetry Contest.
+Students are invited to explore these questions and make their voices heard in their entries to the Fighting Words Poetry Contest.

 - 1st place: $100, publication on the Pulitzer Center website

 - 2nd place: $50, publication on the Pulitzer Center website